szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

    * Conduct PCA as EigenCAM would on all channels in this layer

 * The model itself (FasterRCNN + FPNs) is designed to create FPNs for the purpose of object detection.
 However, this should not matter much, as I am simply using the backbone and not propogating the model forward past FPNs
+* The model uses pretrained weights, which is something to address in future improvements.
+Thus, it will have training bias on the images it has been trained on.
+However, FasterCNN + FPN trains (pre-trained weights) are trained on the same COCO dataset which SALICON images are derived from.
 * Ground truth saliency maps apply a gaussian blur of σ~19.
 I do the same to initial EigenCAM output, and in the notebook, it will be referred to as "smoothed CAM"
 * Standard correlation metric (used in papers/benchmarks) inflate correlation because 0's are being processed as not null values, but 0's itself.
 This renders intersection masking that standard libraries have useless.
-Instead, I apply a cc_mask, which is correlation based on union mask, but 0's are counted as nulls instead of 0.
+Instead, I apply a cc_mask, which is correlation based on union mask, but 0's are counted as nulls instead of 0
 ______
 ______
 ## Results